 Diabetes (mellitus) is a disease of the body's metabolism where blood sugar is high and there is often sugar in the urine.
 Treatments include insulin (a necessary hormone) injections, pills, special diets and weight loss.
-Diabetes (insipidus) is rare and should not be counted here as diabetes.

 For many people, the term they know for high blood sugar or diabetes is "sugar."
 ENTER "sugar" as [1-YES].
 ENTER [1-YES] if a physician has ever told Head/Wife/"Wife" that he/she had diabetes, even if it is now under control.